paul-w42/globo_gym/README.md

 # Globo Gym
-## "Because we're better than you, and we know it"

 This is the website for Globo Gym, a project for our SDEV328 class at Green River.
 It contains a home page, a memberships page, an about us page, pages for joining and logging into the website, and an admin page.
 This project utilizes